A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Acknowledgements

 \begin{IEEEbiography} [{ }]{Muhammad Ali Imran} (Fellow, IEEE) is a Professor of Wireless Communication Systems and Dean of Graduate Studies in College of Science and Engineering.
 His research interests include self-organized networks, wireless networked control systems, and the wireless sensor systems.
 He heads the Communications, Sensing and Imaging CSI Hub, University of Glasgow, Glasgow, U.K. He is also an Affiliate Professor with The University of Oklahoma, Norman, OK, USA, and a Visiting Professor with the 5G Innovation Centre, University of Surrey, Guildford, U.K. He has more than 20 years of combined academic and industry experience with several leading roles in multimillion pounds funded projects.
-He has filed 15 patents and has authored/co-authored more than 600 journal and conference publications.
-He is author/editor of 13 books and author of more than 20 book chapters.
-He has successfully supervised more than 50 postgraduate students at doctoral level.
-He has been a consultant to international projects and local companies in the area of self-organized networks.
-His research interests include self-organized networks, wireless networked control systems, and the wireless sensor systems.
+His research interests include self-organized networks, wireless networked control systems, and the wireless sensor systems. \end{IEEEbiography}

-Prof. Imran is a Fellow of the esteemed societies and institutions like IEEE, RSE, IET, EAI and a Senior Fellow of the HEA. \end{IEEEbiography}